 In 2011, the U.S. State Department was seeking a nonprofit partner to build an online alumni network for the 100,000 Strong Initiative.
 With support from the Ford Foundation, Golden Bridges created and developed “ProjectPengyou.org” in response to this call, so as to connect and serve the broad network of American study abroad programs in China and their student alumni communities.

-As a public-private partnership, the program was initiated by a grant from the Ford Foundation in February 2011 and personally endorsed by Secretary Hillary Clinton and the US Ambassador to China Gary Locke.
+As a public-private partnership, the program was initiated by a grant from the Ford Foundation in February 2011 and personally endorsed by Secretary Hillary Clinton and the former U.S. Ambassador to China Gary Locke.

 THE 100,000 STRONG INITIATIVE